Updated July 5, 2023

 There are also many quiet resorts hidden away in the mountains and on off-the-beaten track parts of the coast, as well as a wide range of affordable hostels and hotels for travellers on a shoestring budget.
-Of course, if you’re heading to Ibiza for the clubs, there’s no shortage of options either, as we explain in this handy guide on where to stay in Ibiza for all types of traveller.
+Of course, if you’re heading to Ibiza for the clubs, you'll have no shortage of options.

-It might not be the first destination that comes to mind for a family holiday, but Ibiza is surprisingly kid-friendly, with resorts like Santa Eulalia on the East Coast, Portinatx in the north and Santa Gertrudis smack bang in the middle set up particularly well for families.
+It might not be the first destination that comes to mind for a family holiday, but Ibiza is surprisingly kid-friendly, with resorts such as Santa Eulalia on the east coast, Portinatx in the north and Santa Gertrudis smack bang in the middle set up particularly well for families.

-While Portinatx is all about the beaches and water sports, you’ll feel almost like a local in Santa G, where yummy mummies and their sprogs spend their days in pretty playgrounds or sitting in one of the many al fresco cafes that line the town’s charming central square.
+While Portinatx is all about beaches and watersports, you’ll feel almost like a local in Santa Gertrudis, where you can spend your days in pretty playgrounds or sitting in one of the many al fresco cafes that line the town’s charming central square.

-Meanwhile, Santa Eulalia has it all – its long stretch of sand is teeming with kids’ activity options, its squares double as play areas and it’s just a stone’s throw from Es Canar and Cala Llonga, both of which are also great for children with their beaches, playgrounds, amusement parks and family-friendly restaurants and hotels.
+Meanwhile, Santa Eulalia has a bit of it all.
+Its long stretch of sand is teeming with activities for kids, its squares double as play areas and it’s just a stone’s throw from Es Canar and Cala Llonga, both of which are also great for children with beaches, amusement parks and family-friendly restaurants and hotels.

 Spectacular sunsets, beautiful scenery and an excellent selection of restaurants and bars make Ibiza the perfect destination for a romantic getaway.

-More peaceful but equally romantic options include Atzaro, a rustic luxury agro-turismo and spa surrounded by orangeries and known for its organic homegrown cuisine and calmer-than-calm ambiance, and Hacienda Na Xamena, which is cut into a cliff in the north west corner of the island and is best known for its Cascades spa, a series of heated outdoor thalassotherapy pools linked by waterfalls, and its spectacular ocean views.
+More peaceful but equally romantic options include luxury agroturismo Atzaró, which is surrounded by orangeries and known for its organic homegrown cuisine and calmer-than-calm ambiance, and cliffside Hacienda Na Xamena, in the northwest corner of the island.
+It’s best known for its Cascades spa, a series of heated outdoor thalassotherapy pools linked by waterfalls, and its spectacular ocean views.

-Both Hard Rock Hotel and Ushuaia Ibiza Beach Hotel in Playa d’en Bossa host their own parties and are close to Hi (previously Space), where popular nights include Glitterbox – think uplifting house and flamboyant performers – and Cream Ibiza, one of the island’s longest running events.
+Both Hard Rock Hotel and Ushuaia Ibiza Beach Hotel in Playa d’en Bossa host their own parties and are close to one of the island’s most renowned clubs, Hi, where popular events include Glitterbox.
+Time your visit and you'll enjoy a night of uplifting house and flamboyant performers.

-Meanwhile, the big clubs in San Antonio are Es Paradis and Eden, as well as open-air pool party venues Ocean Beach Ibiza and Ibiza Rocks.
-And just a short drive out into the countryside is the legendary Pikes Hotel, a 500-year-old converted farmhouse, where anything goes and famous guests have included George Michael, Grace Jones and Freddie Mercury.
+The big clubs in San Antonio are Es Paradis and Eden, as well as open-air pool party venues Ocean Beach Ibiza and Ibiza Rocks.
+And just a short drive out into the countryside is the legendary Pikes Hotel, a 500-year-old converted farmhouse where anything goes and famous guests have included George Michael, Grace Jones and Freddie Mercury.

-Popular parties at Ibiza’s original club Pacha are F*** Me I’m Famous, Flower Power and Solomun, while a newer addition to the clubbing scene – HEART Ibiza – fuses electronic music nights with Michelin standard cuisine from the Adria brothers and Cirque du Soleil performances.
-Destino Pacha Resort, which is just off the beaten track in Talamanca, is a laidback luxury resort, which also plays host to big name DJ events.
+Popular parties at Ibiza’s original club Pacha are Flower Power and Solomun, while HEART Ibiza fuses electronic music nights with Michelin-standard cuisine from the Adria brothers and Cirque du Soleil performances.
+Destino Pacha Resort, which is just off the beaten track in Talamanca, is a laidback luxury resort that also plays host to big name DJ events.

 There are no shortage of options for peace-seekers in Ibiza, many of them within spitting distance of the island’s busiest towns.

-Just 3km outside San Antonio lies luxury hideaway Hostal La Torre, which boasts some of Ibiza’s most magical sunset views, best taken in from its terrace restaurant with a cava sangria in hand and a tapas platter on order.
+Just 3km (1.8 miles) outside San Antonio lies lush hideaway Hostal La Torre, which boasts some of Ibiza’s most magical sunset views, best taken in from its terrace restaurant with a cava sangria in hand and a tapas platter on order.

 A holiday to Ibiza doesn’t have to break the bank.
-As well as the many five-star luxury properties on the island are a wide range of much cheaper hostels and hotels.
+As well as the many five-star luxury properties on the island, there are a wide range of much cheaper hostels and hotels.

 With more than 30 hotels all over the island – from San Antonio to Playa d’en Bossa and Ibiza Town – the Playasol group has the affordable end of the chain hotel market pretty much covered.

-Or for a more authentic Ibiza experience, there are hostals and affordable family-run hotels scattered all over.
-In Santa Eulalia, try charming C’as Catala, an adults-only hotel just a few moments from the centre of town, or in Ibiza Town, Hostal Parque occupies a prime position in one of the town’s most popular squares, Plaza del Parque, and offers modern rooms as well as three rooftop aticos with private decked terraces.
+For a more authentic Ibiza experience, there are hostels and affordable family-run hotels scattered all over.
+In Es Canara near Santa Eulalia, try the charming Hostal Mar y Huerta, a family-friendly hotel just a few moments from the beach.
+Or, in Ibiza Town, Vara de Rey Guest House occupies a prime position near one of the town’s most popular squares and offers uniquely decorated accommodation as well as deluxe rooms with private balconies

-Food-wise, the traditional pintxos bars in Ibiza Town, Can Terra and El Zaguan, serve great quality wine and Spanish snacks for next to nothing and the Menu Del Dia app will point you in the right direction for cheap lunches island-wide.
+Food-wise, the traditional pintxos bars in Ibiza Town such as El Zaguan serve great quality wine and Spanish snacks for next to nothing.
+The Menu del Dia app will point you in the right direction for cheap lunches island-wide.